dpkmhn/dpkmhn/README.md

 ## Hi there, I'm Deepak Mohan.

-### A Computer Science Master's Student at The University of Leeds and a Full Stack Developer
+### A Master's Student in Computer Science at The University of Leeds and a Full Stack Developer

 - At present I'm learning the MERN stack comprising of MongoDB, Express.js, React.js and Node.js.
 - Looking forward to collaborate with other passionate developers.